jithin-renji/Nuke/README.md

 ```
 Usage: nuke <drive 1> [drive 2] ...

-Remove a drive(s) of its contents.
+Destroy the contents of a drive/drives.

 Options:
 	-z, -0, --zero	Don't write random bytes to drive